 Opening data requires huge amount of planning early in the collection phase.
 Opening data is also affected by legal requirements (in particular the new GDPR-regulation) and by the terms set by funding bodies.
 And when we finally as far as opening the data, storing it so that it can be genuinely found and used requires efforts by individual researchers as well as a significant enabling infrastructure.
+Responsible processing of personal data or sensitive data requires the researcher to comply with both legislation and research integrity.

 Expert panel in open data